mayflower/airbyte/airbyte-integrations/connectors/destination-mariadb-langchain/README.md

 # Readme

-## Installieren:
+## Setup for local development:

-- Venv mit Python 3.11 anlegen
+- Create a VENV with Python 3.11
-- poetry install --with dev
+- `poetry install --with dev`

+## Testing in a local kind airbyte:
-- airbyte-ci connectors --name=destination-mariadb-langchain build
+- `airbyte-ci connectors --name=destination-mariadb-langchain build`
-- kind load docker-image airbyte/destination-mariadb-langchain:dev -n airbyte-abctl
+- `kind load docker-image airbyte/destination-mariadb-langchain:dev -n airbyte-abctl`

-- Pathmapping:
+## Debugging (IntelliJ):

+- Create a new Python Debug Server configuration.
+Put in some local IP which should be reachable from within docker, and some number as a port, like 55507
+- Put the lines which the IDE gives you into `write`, `check`, or just at the top of destination.py.
+### Path Mapping
+Seems to require absolute local paths:
+- <your path>/airbyte/airbyte-integrations/connectors/destination-mariadb-langchain/.venv/lib -> /usr/local/lib
-  - <your path>/airbyte/airbyte-integrations/connectors/destination-mariadb-langchain/.venv/lib/python3.11 -> /usr/local/lib/python3.11
+- <your path>/airbyte/airbyte-integrations/connectors/destination-mariadb-langchain -> /airbyte/integration_code

-## Pre-commit ausführen
-Das sollte das "pre-commit" Tool ausführen, und dadurch `pre-commit run -o HEAD -s origin/master`

-## ins Repo Pushen
+## Push to Repo

-Taggen:
+Tag with the target repository:
 `docker tag airbyte/destination-mariadb-langchain:dev registry.data.mayflower.zone/airbyte/destination-mariadb-langchain:dev`

-Pushen:
+Push to the target repository:
 `docker push registry.data.mayflower.zone/airbyte/destination-mariadb-langchain:dev`